 Gamble Montessori Facts and Information

-- We have moved to our permanent home in Westwood
+- We have our permanent home in Westwood.

 - We are one of the two CPS high schools to have a National Merit Scholar in 2012 (Walnut Hills, Gamble Montessori).